patarkf/wp-async-cli/README.md

 The purpose of this application is to help users to write routines using the WP-CLI without needing to write commands directly on the bash.
 By using this application, you're also able to create business logic to interact with your WordPress instance in high level.

+## Requirements

+All you need here is `Node.js 8`, since we are not using Babel.

 ## Install

 To install this application, you just have to run a `npm install` and everything will be (almost) ready for use.